Saahil-Kumaar/Receipt-Digitalizer/README.md

 ## 📸 How It Works

 1. 🧾 **Upload** an image of your receipt.
-2. 🤖 The app processes it using OCR (EasyOCR or similar).
+2. 🤖 The app processes it using OCR (Pytesseract or similar).
 3. 📤 Extracted data is displayed and saved to your account.
 4. 📚 **Manage** all your receipts under "Your Posts."